duyenle7103/LAB_DISTRIBUTE/README.md

 # LAB_DISTRIBUTE
-Source code for the Distributed Systems lab lesson
+The branch "main" will not contain any source code.
+The source code for each lab will be in the corresponding branch.
+For example, lab 1 will be in the "lab1" branch.